vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 588 Hans T. Bakker & Peter C. Bisschop

-It accords well with the fact that the poet Bhāravi probably wrote his fa mous Kirātārjunīya at the court of the Later Aulikara king Yaśodharman, also known as Vis.n. uvardhana.
+It accords well with the fact that the poet Bhāravi probably wrote his fa mous Kirātārjunīya at the court of the Later Aulikara king Yaśodharman, also known as Vis.ṇuvardhana.
 40 Either he or, more likely, his father, King Prakāśadharman, was responsible for the building of this temple and its gate way.

-The first or northern-most panel (W 1, Plate 159) shows, according to Williams, ‘Nara and Nārāyan. a seated in the wilderness’.
+The first or northern-most panel (W 1, Plate 159) shows, according to Williams, ‘Nara and Nārāyaṇa seated in the wilderness’.
 She compares it with the great Deogarh relief (Plate 160).

-The scene interpreted in this way may represent the dialogue between both seers as given in the Mahābhārata.41 The function of this piece of Vais.n. ava philosophy, however, within the story told in the Nagarī architrave remains entirely obscure.
+The scene interpreted in this way may represent the dialogue between both seers as given in the Mahābhārata.41 The function of this piece of Vais.ṇava philosophy, however, within the story told in the Nagarī architrave remains entirely obscure.
 In the Deogarh relief, the scene is overseen by Brahmā, who had sent both seers to earth to fight demons.